grom358/drupal-procedural-to-object-oriented/slides.md

 * Increases flexibility
 * Increases testability

 Note: Dependency injection is a software design pattern in which one or more dependencies are injected into a client object and are made part of the client's state.
+Its one method of following the Dependency Inversion principle.
-This separates the creation of a client's dependencies from its own behavior, which allows for loose coupling and helps to keep the class having only a single reponsibility.
+It separates the creation of a client's dependencies from its own behavior, which allows for loose coupling and helps to keep the class having a single reponsibility.
 This improves flexibility and testability because we can use swap the dependency.
-For example we use this in unit testing to use mock objects for these dependencies.
+For example we use this in unit testing to use mock objects for the dependencies.

 ---